orospakr/stream-pump/README.md

   use the original source specified to Pump House
 * associate IPv4 networks with a given Pump, and delegate clients coming from that network to that Pump (defined in CIDR notation)
+* if a client matches multiple pumps, random round-robin select one
+* set priorities on pump entries, so catch-alls for larger regions of network can be created
 * serve a simple (but attractive!)
 HTML status page that will show the status and throughput of each pump, along with client status
 * receive continuous telemetry from Pumps